dishadey-github/supermarket-sales-data-analytics-report/README.md

 48.85% increase\
 % Returned Orders vs PY (% change): Change in the percentage of returned orders compared to the previous year.
 2.95% decrease

-##### Activities to perform in the Power Query
-1. Open Power Query Editor:
-Click on Transform Data to open the Power Query Editor.
-In view tab under Data preview section, check "column distribution", "column quality" & "column profile" options.

-2. Inspect and Clean Data:
-Verify that both datasets (Orders and Returns) are loaded correctly.
-Check for any inconsistencies or missing values and handle them accordingly (e.g., removing null values, correcting data types).

 ##### Dashboard Sections